Medical Education Grants

 How to Apply

-- Grant requests to support US Medical Education and Medical and Education Goods and Services (MEGS) for EU/INT should be submitted using the Jazz Pharmaceuticals Request Management System.
+- Grant requests to support US Medical Education and Medical and Educational Goods and Services (MEGS) for EUR/INT should be submitted using the Jazz Pharmaceuticals Request Management System.

 - All grant requests should be received by Jazz in complete form at least 60 days prior to the commencement of the educational activity for consideration.